Formation of The Lord's New Church

 The year 1937 became a turning point for the Dutch Society after a bishop, who opposed "The Hague Position", was appointed as the new leader of the General Church.

 This newly appointed bishop (Bishop George De Charms) decided the doctrine of “The Hague Position" was incompatible with General Church thought.
-He invited the Rev. Pfeiffer to present his ideas as to how ‘The Hague position’ and his differing doctrinal position could co-exist in the same Church.
+He invited the Rev. Pfeiffer to present his ideas as to how ‘The Hague position’ and his differing doctrinal position (principle of human good and human truth) could co-exist in the same Church.
 This led to some discourse about the importance of freedom in the Church in regard to doctrinal thought.

 Since The Hague Society members had always rejected the idea of separating from the General Church on the basis of doctrinal differences, efforts were made during the 1937 meetings with the General Church priestly leaders to keep the two differing doctrinal groups together in one church.

 Mr. Groeneveld, the leading layman in The Hague Society and in the understanding of The Hague position, requested a meeting with Bishop George De Charms to discuss all issues with the hope of preventing any separation.
-Regrettably, this request was rejected by Bishop George De Charms.
+Regrettably, this request was rejected by Bishop George De Charms, as it was then generally believed that only Priests could receive enlightenment in doctrinal matters.
+Mr. Groeneveld as a lay member, not a Priest, was not allowed to meet with Bishop George De Charms to discuss the Bishop’s concerns.

-Separation occurred after the Rev. Ernst Pfeiffer was informed on April 7, 1937 that his name had been removed from the list of pastors and members of the General Church by Bishop George De Charms.
+The Rev. Ernst Pfeiffer was informed on April 7, 1937 that his name had been removed from the list of pastors and members of the General Church by Bishop George De Charms.
+This was Bishop De Charms’ solution to differing doctrinal principles; the Principles found in The Hague Position and his principle of human good and human truth.

-This action of separating the Rev. Ernst Pfeiffer caused a large number of the Dutch Society members to resign from the General Church (Link to the Dutch Society resignation letter), and led to the eventual formation of The Lord's New Church which is Nova Hierosolyma (or, The Lord's New Church), which was delayed until 1947 because of World War Two and the massive destruction it caused in Europe.
+This action of removing the Rev. Ernst Pfeiffer’s name from the General Church membership role caused a large number of the Dutch Society members to resign from the General Church (Link to the Dutch Society resignation letter), and led to the eventual formation of The Lord's New Church which is Nova Hierosolyma (or, The Lord's New Church), which was delayed until 1947 because of World War Two and the massive destruction it caused in Europe.

 Some Governmental Principles in The Lord’s New Church